pabloducato/unit-testing-java/README.md

 In JUnit 4 to create single parameterized test there was a need to create a special test runner and special @Parameters annotation.

+In JUnit 4 the equivalent for the @Tag annotation was the @Category annotation.
+Inside it was provided the name of the class that it did want to categorize direct tests.
+The @Tag annotation is much more better, beacuse we receive greater flexibility.
+We can place @Tag annotations over both methods and classes.

 ```